SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ![A client-side web part that has a text box and search button for searching for users within a tenant](../images/use-aad-tutorial-video.gif)

 The client-side web part enables searching for users based on their name, and provides all the matching users through a **DetailsList** Office UI Fabric component.
-The web part has an option in the property pane to select how to access Microsoft Graph.
+The web part has an option in the property pane to choose how to access Microsoft Graph.
 In versions of the SharePoint Framework starting with v.1.4.1, you can access Microsoft Graph by using either the native graph client (**MSGraphClient**), or the low-level type used to access any Azure AD secured REST API (**AadHttpClient**).

 > [!NOTE]
 > To get the source code for this solution, see the [spfx-api-scopes-tutorial](https://github.com/SharePoint/sp-dev-fx-webparts/tree/master/tutorials/spfx-api-scopes-tutorial) GitHub repo.